 But I say it was bittersweet because – though excruciating – I was cultivating seeds of independence.
 Having recently signed a lease for my first apartment, it was to me a 600-square-foot palace.
 That voyage, though unwanted, marked a “crossing over.”
 And it was colored with explorations such as figuring out which foods I enjoyed cooking – even discovering that I had culinary potential at all.
 I was learning the kinds of art I liked seeing on my walls, the candles I enjoyed burning before bedtime and the genre of movies which most engulfed me when I wasn’t consumed with entertaining a lover.
 I was discovering me.

 My heart had endured a beating and was undoubtedly impaired, but it was still pumping blood.
 Together, we were teaching each other how to be strong.
 I was hurting, but I was coming back to life.
 I was being stretched, but it ached so sweetly.

 Ever since, I have never forgotten that awful yet beautiful feeling of awakening.
 I now approach every spring with a special fondness for not only my own resilience, but for life’s opportunities for reinvention.

-No matter what you’ve been through, nature is inviting you to grow and reinvent…
+…and matter what you’ve been through, spring is an invitation to rebuild and reinvent.

 I think of spring as being like a child who will not allow me to hide behind the bushes or rest on the sidelines.
 It instinctively knows my hidden longings.
 It beckons me with the ripeness of its fruit and lures me with its lushness.
 Its emerging sun pursues me, pulling and tugging at my arm, demanding, “Let’s play!
 Let’s play!”